LeNPaul/Lagrange/_posts/2020-06-03-ideas-that-do-not-go-away.md

 But trust me some ideas stay permanently in our minds.
 They'd be dwindled and suppressed, but they don't go away.
 Here is how it looks like.

 ## My story
-I grew up with a curiosity mindset for tech. in 2011; my Dad bough me a cell phone.
+I grew up with a curiosity mindset for tech. in 2011; my Dad bought me a cell phone.
 And that was my first new phone which I got at the right time because a friend of mine had just introduced internet to me.

 I used to google the names of footballers and their profiles would come up.
 That, to me, was amazing.
 I wanted to read my profile on google.
 I searched my name and nothing came up.